Receiving Presidential Award

 The Thalassemia International Federation recognized and praised the Sundas Foundation for providing outstanding free healthcare services across South Asia.

-Sundas Foundation expanded its reach nationwide by establishing 12 fully operational and well-equipped healthcare centers in Lahore, Islamabad, Karachi, Faisalabad, and beyond.
+Sundas Foundation expanded its reach nationwide by establishing 12 fully operational and well-equipped healthcare centers in Lahore, Islamabad, Karachi, Faisalabad and beyond.